idsc-frazzoli/Control-Systems-I-2018/README.md

    >ln[1] : print("Hello world!")
    >```
    >Hello world! <br/>
-   >This is my first **Jupyter notebook**.
+   > The command `print(string)` _prints_ to screen **string**.

 Now any change you apply on the web server can be saved to the local machine and viceversa.
 Congratulations!
 You have successfully run your first Jupyter Notebook.
+Note that the second procedure is a bit more complicated and Pycharm support for Jupyter notebooks is pretty poor.
+We suggest you to follow the previous instructions and avoid Pycharm, except rare cases, for editing a Jupyter notebook.

 ## What's next?

 We will use Jupyter notebooks for give you a basic python introduction.
-You can walk through the tutorial running each line sequentially.
-We strongly encourage to interact with the notebook and try to change the code.
+You can walk through the tutorials, running each line sequentially.
+We strongly encourage you to interact with the notebook and try to change the code.
 In this way you can get a better understanding of how your changes affect execution and output.

 PyCharm will be the main tool for coding once you became familiar with Python.